 “Without mental health, there can be no true physical health.”– Dr. Brock Chisholm, the first Director-General of the World Health Organization (WHO)

-It’s becoming increasingly more common to talk about mental health and physical health together.
+It’s becoming increasingly common to talk about mental health and physical health together.
 And, as Dr. Chisholm stated, you really can’t have one without the other.
 Both mental health and physical health make up a person’s overall wellness.
 (Technically, there are seven dimensions of wellness, but we’ll get to that another time.)

-Poor physical health can lead to increased risk of mental health problems.
+Poor physical health can lead to an increased risk of mental health problems.
 And vice versa – poor mental health can negatively impact your physical health, leading to an increased risk of some medical conditions.
 (Check out our “just the facts” article for more specifics on this.)

-Not only is it important to think about physical and mental health as overall, whole health with your primary care doctor and therapist; it’s also important when considering your own self-care routine and habits.
+Not only is it important to think about physical and mental health as overall, whole health with your primary care doctor and therapist; but it’s also important when considering your own self-care routine and habits.
 Self-care is just as important for your physical health (think: eating, sleeping, exercising) as it is for your mental health (think: journaling, meditating, engaging with friends).

 Not sure where to start?
 No worries – check out these 25 tips and get started on improving your whole health today!